top of page

 • Yes: Call a rehab center

-• No/Not sure: Move on to the next question
+• No/Not sure: Continue to the next question.

 • Is the baby injured?